carpentries-incubator/shell-extras/_episodes/04-permissions.md

 questions:
 - "Understanding file/directory permissions"
 objectives:
-- What are file/directory permissions?
+- "What are file/directory permissions?"
-- How to view permissions?
+- "How to view permissions?"
-- How to change permissions?
+- "How to change permissions?"
-- File/directory permissions in Windows
+- "File/directory permissions in Windows"
 keypoints:
-- "FIXME"
+- "Correct permissions are critical for the security of a system."
+- "File permissions describe who and what can read, write, modify, and access a file."
+- "Use `ls -l` to view the permissions for a specific file."
+- "Use `chmod` to change permissions on a file or directory."
 ---

 Unix controls who can read, modify, and run files using *permissions*.